JustFantick/freshcode-ai-practice/README.md

 A simple responsive and accessible web app made as practice task on "Using AI in developement" course.
 Todo List application built with React, TypeScript, and Material-UI.
 Features a dark theme with HSL color model and persistent storage using browser's localStorage.

+## AI Development History

+All AI chat history from the development process has been exported and placed in the `ai-chat-history/` folder.

 ## Features

 - ✅ **Add Tasks**: Create new tasks with a simple input field